MyParcelCOM/json-schema-form-builder/README.md

 ## Usage

-The following describes how to use this library.
-The following functionalities are available:

-1. Constructing forms and rendering them as a JSON Schema.
-2. Creating simple fields such as `Text`, `Number` and `Checkbox`.
-3. Creating choice fields such as `Select`, `Radio` and `MultiSelect`.
-4. Adding translations to form elements using the `LabelTranslationCollection` class.
-This includes:
-    - Field label translations (for all fields).
-    - Option labels (for fields with a finite set of options such as `Select` and `Radio`).
-5. Grouping form elements into sections using the `Group` class.
-6. Defining values for form fields using the `ValueCollection` class.
+### Meta Fields

-NOTE: As the following examples show, all fields that are not part of the JSON Schema specification are stored as `meta` fields.
+All properties that are not part of the JSON Schema specification will be stored as `meta` fields.

+The following fields are used in this library:

+- `help`: A string that describes the purpose of the field.
+- `label_translations`: Translations for the label of the field. (the non-translated label is stored as the `description` property)
+- `field_type`: Used to differentiate between fields that have the same JSON Schema format. **Only used for choice fields at the moment**
+- `enum_labels`: Used to define labels for field options.
+(The keys are stored in the `enum` property) **Only for choice fields**
+- `enum_label_translations`: Used to define translations for labels of field options. **Only for choice fields**

-#### Example: Constructing a Form with some elements and Converting it to a JSON Schema
+### Example: Constructing a Form and Converting it to a JSON Schema

 ```php
 use MyParcelCom\JsonSchema\FormBuilder\Form\Form;